deciduously/music/post.md

 We know that to increase by one octave we double the frequency: `440 * 2`.
 We'd need to increase by a 12th of what doubling the number would do for a single semitone: `440 * 2^(1/12)`.
 Looks innocuous enough, but my calculator gives me 466.164, Rust gives me 466.1637615180899 - not enough to perceptually matter, but enough that it's important that the standard is the interval ratio and not the specific amount of Hertz to add or subtract.
 Those amounts will only be precise in floating point decimal representations at exact octaves from the base note, because that's integral factor after multiplying by 1 in either direction, 2 or 1/2.

 Otherwise stated, the ratio between frequencies separated by a single cent is the 1200th root of 2, or 2^(1/1200).
 In decimal, it's about 1.0005777895.
 You wouldn't be able to hear a distinction between two tones a single cent apart.
-The [just-noticeable difference](https://en.wikipedia.org/wiki/Just-noticeable_difference) is about 5 or 6 cents, or 5*2^(1/1200).
 Using this math, it works out to just shy of 4 cents to cause an increase of 1Hz, more precisely around 3.9302 for a base frequency of 440.0.

 Logarithmic units are helpful when the range of the y axis, in our case frequency, increases exponentially.
 We know the graph of frequency to pitch does because to jump by any single octave, we double what we have - we're multiplying at each step, not adding (which results in a linear graph).
 A4 is 440Hz, A5 is 880Hz, and by A6 we're already at 1,760Hz.
 The graph `f(x) = x^2` looks like this: